Providence’s 9 Best Secret Bars and Speakeasies

-Providence's ten best secret bars and speakeasies for indoor, outdoor and takeout cocktails, beer and wine.
+Providence's nine best secret bars and speakeasies for indoor, outdoor and takeout cocktails, beer and wine.

 One of the cool things about Providence is the number of off-the-radar bars and speakeasies that take a little sleuthing to stumble on.
 Locals know where to go, but visitors need inside intel to know where to search for these hidden gems.
 Many have outdoor patios and some offer indoor imbibing, but you can always order takeout cocktails, beer and wine and snacks to enjoy at home, too.